Double spike Dirichlet priors for structured weighting: Improving Random Forests Predictions

-\section{Improving random forests predictions}
+\section{Improving Random Forests Predictions}

-In this section, we use the concrete dataset from the UCI repository to demonstrate how the proposed method improves random forests.
+In this section, we use the concrete data set from the UCI repository to demonstrate how the proposed method improves random forests.
 Random forests have been considered one of the most popular supervised learning methods.
-The high dimension of trees and the simple average structure in random forests make it particularly suitable to be complemented by the proposed method.
+The high dimension of trees and the simple average structure in random forests (and also bagging) make the proposed method particularly well suited for further improvement.
+This will lead to structured random forests aided by double spike Dirichlet priors.
+The induced adaptive weighting effect that takes into account learners' performance has also been seen in other ensemble methods such as boosting~\citep{freund1997decision}, but unlike boosting, which considers learners in a sequential manner, our structured weighting jointly assesses all learners with additional shrinkage toward equal weights.

-The concrete dataset, with 1030 samples in total, has eight quantitative predictors and one quantitative response variable.
-We randomly sample 515 samples as the training set and leave the rest to the test set.
+Concrete is a critical material in civil engineering.
+The concrete compressive strength is a function of age and ingredients.
+With the concrete data set \citep{yeh1998modeling}, we use eight input features, namely cement (kg/m$^3$), fly ash (kg/m$^3$), blast furnace slag (kg/m$^3$), water (kg/m$^3$), superplasticizer (kg/m$^3$), coarse aggregate (kg/m$^3$), fine aggregate (kg/m$^3$) and age of testing (days) to predict the compressive strength of concrete.
+The data set contains 1030 samples.
+We randomly sample 515 samples as the training set and use the rest for testing.
 We first construct random forests and obtain individual tree predictions using the \textbf{randomForest} package \citep{liaw2002classification} in R with the default settings for all arguments.
 This corresponds to $K=500$ trees.
 We then treat the 500 trees as 500 predictors and feed them into the proposed Bayesian procedure.
-Since our simulations suggest the proposed method is not sensitive to hyperparameters, we set $\rho_1=K^{1.5}$, $\rho_2=1/K$, and $\theta=0.20$.
-In fact, we have tried a grid of values for $\rho_1$ and $\rho_2$ and found that the out-of-sample root-mean-squared errors are stable for large $\rho_1$, small $\rho_2$ and $\theta \in [1/K, 0.5]$.
-We run 30000 iterations and discard the first 20000 as burn-in.
-We then summarize the posterior mean weight for each tree and use this weighted sum as our proposed predictions.
+Since our simulations suggest the proposed method is not sensitive to hyperparameters, we set $\rho_1=K^2$, $\rho_2=1/K$, and $\theta=0.2$.
+Here we set $\theta$ larger than $1/K$ in order to leverage a larger number of trees for variance reduction, while still being more parsimonious than the original forests.
+We also implement the fully Bayesian version of our method by placing a Beta$(1,0.5K)$ prior on $\theta$.
+Since the number of predictors $K$ is large, we increase the number of iterations to 30000 (from the default value of 20000) and discard the first 20000 as burn-in.
+We then calculate the posterior mean weight for each tree and use this weighted sum as our proposed prediction.
 The out-of-sample root-mean-squared error is calculated on the test set.